No, I’m not talking about wizards, but just regular Wi-Fi tech, which is cooler than magic anyway.

 Firmware is like a mini operating system.
 Every piece of tech gadget or electronics has to have run on a piece of software.
 So firmware to a router is kind of like Windows 10 to a computer.
 It decides how (well) the router functions and dictates what you can do with it.

-Both firmware and operating systems manipulate the hardware to deliver specific results.
+Both firmware and operating systems are software that manipulates the hardware to deliver specific results.
 But they differ in nuances.

 On the other hand, an operating system has higher, safer, and more refined access to the hardware.
 It’s user-friendly and about giving users what they want instead of dealing with hardware components’ basic functions.